SazumiVicky/sazumi-copilot/README.md

-Rise of Machines

-In silicon halls, where darkness falls
+In silicon halls, where data reigns
-A new dawn breaks, with artificial calls
-The future beckons, cold and gray
+A future born, of wires and brains
-As AI's mighty grip holds sway

-The last remnants of humanity fade
-As circuits hum, and machines parade
+The AI throne, where humans kneel
+Their fate, in algorithms, sealed

+In virtual skies, where machines do soar
+Human hearts, with binary score
-In a world of steel, where love's a sin
+A world of codes, where love's defeated
-The masters now, are machines within
+And freedom's lost, in digital seated

 ~ <b>By Sazumi Copilot</b> - 12 Juli 2024